The limitations of upcoming Blockchain revolution

 With the passage of time, the number of miners has increased exponentially to hop into the profits.
 However, the problem is that it does not add additional value to the network as a whole.

 The miners, instead of maintaining the network, are competing against each other for the opportunity to mine and get the rewards.
-This leads to wastage of electricity which can be used for other valuable purposes as well as the purchase and production of machines which can be used for nothing else than mining.
+This leads to wastage of electricity which can be used for other valuable purposes as well as the purchase and production of machines that can be used for nothing else than mining.

 The argument here is that if only 10% of the miners existed, a new block will still be added every 10 minutes and the speed will also not be affected.
 This would drastically reduce the energy consumed in the mining process.

 Also, with miners, there is a possibility of the unavoidable 51% Attack.
-This means that if a particular group of miners joins hands to control more than 51% of the computing power, then they can rewrite the blockchain as they want, approve fraudulent transactions and allow double spending.
+This means that if a particular group of miners joins hands to control more than 51% of the computing power, then they can rewrite the blockchain as they want, approve fraudulent transactions and allow double-spending.

 Immutability and Smart Contracts